-The Forensic Science Standards Board serves as the Organization of Scientific Area Committees (OSAC) governing board and supports the organization by overseeing operations of all resource committees, scientific area committees and subcommittees; approving standards for listing on the OSAC Registry; and facilitating communication within OSAC and between OSAC and the forensic science community.
+The Forensic Science Standards Board (FSSB) serves as OSAC's governing board and supports the organization by overseeing operations of all resource committees, scientific area committees and subcommittees; approving standards for listing on the OSAC Registry; and facilitating communication within OSAC and between OSAC and the forensic science community.

 Professional Association Representatives

 NIST Ex Officio member

 Frederick R. Bieber, Ph.D. serves as a medical geneticist at Brigham and Women's Hospital and as an associate professor of pathology at Harvard Medical School (HMS).
 He lectures on genetics, pathology, and forensics and is a director in the Center for Advanced Molecular Diagnostics serving patients in the Partners Healthcare System.
 Dr. Bieber has taught courses continuously at the Harvard Extension School for over three decades and his research focuses on the forensic aspects of DNA-based human identification, leading to service as an expert in state, federal, and military civil and criminal investigations.

 As a commissioned officer in the US Army Reserve, he served on active duty at the US Army Criminal Investigation Laboratory and the Armed Forces DNA Identification Laboratory (AFDIL).
 Dr. Bieber served on the World Trade Center Kinship and Data Analysis Panel, working with the New York City Office of the Chief Medical Examiner in the DNA-based identification of victims of the September 11th attack on the World Trade Center twin towers, and as a member of the Hurricane Victim DNA Identification Expert Group, assisting the Louisiana State Police in the identification of victims of Hurricanes Katrina and Rita.